 Chalet Pelerin has been voted one the top five heli-ski destinations by Forbes magazine.

-The chalet is open from 22 December to 30 April, and then from 15 June to 15 September.
+The chalet is open from the start of December to 30 April, and then from 15 June to 30 September.

 At the hotel

-Living room, open-plan dining room and fully-equipped kitchen, media room with a flatscreen TV and surround-sound speakers, terrace with a fire pit, and free WiFi throughout.
-In rooms: a flatscreen with Apple TV and a DVD player, free bottled water, tea- and coffee-making facilities, black-out curtains and international plug adaptors.
+Living room, open-plan dining room and fully-equipped kitchen, media room with a flatscreen TV and surround-sound speakers, terrace with a fire pit and views over the Tarentaise Valley and French Alps, and free WiFi throughout.
+In rooms: a flatscreen with Apple TV and a DVD player, black-out curtains and international plug adaptors.

 Our favourite rooms